Learning Leadership Team

 Amy Leino is our Individualized Learning Lead and Catalyst Lead of Belonging.
 Amy Leino believes that high quality education is a human right for all learners.
 She is passionate about collaborating with individual students, fellow educators and parents to uncover successful pathways for learning.
 Originally from Washington State, she holds a masters degree in inclusive education.
 She currently serves as the Individualized Learning Lead at the International School of Helsinki (ISH).
 During her 20 years at ISH, she has led the school to become a model in personalized instruction for a wide range of learners.
 She is eager to further develop ways to unlock every student’s learning potential.

-Rachael Thrash is our Catalyst Lead of Connection, an Upper School English Language and Literature teacher and the MYP Service as Learning Coordinator.
+Rachael Thrash is our Catalyst Lead of Connection and Autonomy, an Upper School English Language and Literature teacher and the MYP Service as Learning Coordinator.
 Rachael is a master teacher who has spent her career supporting students and teachers facing challenging questions.
 With a Masters from Brown University, Rachael has taught Humanities and English in independent US schools, public community colleges, and international IB schools.
 She launched a school-wide enrichment department providing co-curricular learning for preK-12 students while developing a mentor program for early career educators.
 Currently, Rachael teaches MYP English, acts as lead advisory for the Gr.
 9 and 10s and oversees the School’s growing Service Learning.
 Cofounder of a Cultivating Connections that Matter, a toolkit for transformational teaching, she coaches other teachers to develop their practice.
 She is married to Ben, the Deputy Head of School, with two children who are thriving in the ISH community.